mverboom/vdirsyncd/README.md

 vdirsyncd has a couple of options and actions.

+`discover`

+Run a vdirsyncer discovery action, this is required to setup any new pairs or when you change something in vdirsyncer's config file

 `start`

 Start vdirsyncd.
 This will check if it is already running.
 Default it will